hikeventures/hikeventures.github.io/_posts/articles/2016-09-19-christmas-gift-guide.markdown

   - gifts
   - christmas
 ---
-Christmas 2016 is approaching us and I decided to write a blog post with the best backpacking gear gift ideas for him for this year.
+Christmas is approaching us and I decided to write a blog post with the 12 best backpacking gear gift ideas for him for Christmas 2016.
 I have tried to select gear which can be used for hiking, backpacking, climbing, skiing, snowshoeing or packrafting so there should be something for everyone.
 This blog post contains affiliate links.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/15913321903/in/album-72157651193131682/" title="Lapland Finland"><img src="https://c8.staticflickr.com/8/7295/15913321903_c77e978900_k.jpg" width="2048" height="1360" alt="Christmas Outdoor Gear Hiking backpacking skiing snowshoeeing 2016"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>